-• Ubuntu 4.10 (Warty Warthog)

-Ubuntu 4.10 was the first release of Ubuntu in October 2004.
+• Ubuntu 4.10 (Warty Warthog) Ubuntu 4.10 was the first release of Ubuntu in October 2004; supported until April 2006.

 The early testing community of version 4.10 was called the Sounder, named after the collective noun for warthogs.
 The Sounder mailing list continues today as an open discussion forum for the community.
-Supported until April 2006.

-• Ubuntu 5.04 (Hoary Hedgehog)

-Ubuntu 5.04 was the second release of Ubuntu in April 2005.
-Supported until October 2006.

-• Ubuntu 5.10 (Breezy Badger)

-Ubuntu 5.10 was the third release of Ubuntu in October 2005.
-Supported until April 2007.

-• Ubuntu 6.06 LTS (Dapper Drake)

-Ubuntu 6.06 LTS was the fourth release of Ubuntu and the first one with Long Term Support (LTS); it was released in June 2006.
+- Ubuntu 5.04 (Hoary Hedgehog) Released in April 2005; supported until October 2006. - Ubuntu 5.10 (Breezy Badger) Released in October 2005; supported until April 2007. - Ubuntu 6.06 LTS (Dapper Drake) The first release with Long Term Support (LTS); it was released in June 2006.
 Long-term support version refers to guaranteed three years of support on the desktop and five years on the server.
 All other releases are provided with 18 month support for desktops and servers.
-The extended support period provides reassurance and makes it easier and more practical for large deployments of Ubuntu. for Desktops supported until June 2009; servers supported until June 2011.

-• Ubuntu 6.10 (Edgy Eft)

-Ubuntu 6.10 was the fifth release of Ubuntu in October 2006.
-This version guarantees a robust boot process.
-Supported until April 2007.

-• Ubuntu 7.04 (Feisty Fawn)

-Ubuntu 7.04 was released in April 2007.
-This version introduced dramatic improvements to network roaming.
-Supported until October 2008.

-• Ubuntu 7.10 (Gutsy Gibbon)

-The seventh iteration of Ubuntu was released in October 2007.
-The key features of this version are spectacular visual effects by default, fast user switching for people using shared machines, printer auto-detection and easier desktop file searching and tracking.
-Supported until April 2009.

-• Ubuntu 8.04 LTS (Hardy Heron)

-The eighth release of Ubuntu is planned for April 2008 and will form the second Long Term Support release of Ubuntu.
-Desktops will be supported until April 2011; Servers supported until April 2013.
+The extended support period provides reassurance and makes it easier and more practical for large deployments of Ubuntu.
+Desktops supported until June 2009; servers supported until June 2011. - Ubuntu 6.10 (Edgy Eft) Released in October 2006.
+This version guarantees a robust boot process; supported until April 2007. - Ubuntu 7.04 (Feisty Fawn) Released in April 2007.
+This version introduced significant improvements to network roaming; supported until October 2008. - Ubuntu 7.10 (Gutsy Gibbon) Released in October 2007.
+Key features include spectacular visual effects by default, fast user switching, printer auto-detection and easier desktop file searching and tracking; supported until April 2009. - Ubuntu 8.04 LTS (Hardy Heron) Released in April 2008.
+Ubuntu 8.04 LTS forms the second Long Term Support release of Ubuntu.
+Desktops will be supported until April 2011; servers supported until April 2013. - Ubuntu 8.10 (Intrepid Ibex) Released in October 2008.
+Ubuntu 8.10 includes hundreds of improvements and full 3G support.
+This release will be supported until April 2010. - Ubuntu 9.04 (Jaunty Jackalope) Releasadin April 2009.
+Ubuntu 9.04 is the latest cutting edge Ubuntu release, bringing the Eucalyptus Cloud to the Ubuntu community.
+This release will be supported until October 2010. - Ubuntu 9.10 (Karmic Koala) Scheduled for release in October 2009, Ubuntu 9.10 will be the next Ubuntu release.
+This release will be supported until April 2011.

-2.3.3 Ubuntu Derivatives
+1.3.3 Ubuntu Derivatives

 Ubuntu is also available in several editions such as Ubuntu, Edubuntu, Kubuntu and Xubuntu.
-Edubuntu is the Linux-based distribution of Ubuntu that is customised for school environment.
-Kubuntu is an official derivative of Ubuntu using the KDE environment instead of GNOME.
+Edubuntu is Ubuntu customised for the school environment.
+Kubuntu is an official derivative of Ubuntu based on the work of the K Desktop project (KDE).
+KDE is a powerful graphical desktop environment, combining ease of use and contemporary functionality.
 Xubuntu is intended for users with less-powerful computers or those who seek a highly efficient desktop environment on faster systems.

-2.3.4 Ubuntu Development and the Community
+1.3.4 Ubuntu Development and the Community

-Ubuntu is a joint collaboration project between Ubuntu community members all around the world, and in addition to this community, Canonical pays developers to contribute to Ubuntu too.
+Ubuntu is a joint collaboration project comprised of Ubuntu community members all around the world.
 Since its inception in 2004, thousands of contributors have joined the Ubuntu community.
 These users contribute towards Ubuntu development through writing code, advocacy, artwork, translations, testing and documentation (to name just a few).
-The development process of Ubuntu is open and transparent to all, whether you are a novice Ubuntu user or an experienced Ubuntu developer - everyone is welcome to get involved in Ubuntu and improve it.
+The development process of Ubuntu is open and transparent to all, whether you are a novice Ubuntu user or an experienced Ubuntu developer - everyone is welcome to get involved with and improve Ubuntu.
+Canonical also employs developers to contribute to Ubuntu.